Blog

 6 Family Safety Tips When Staying on a Caravan Site

-Caravan holidays can be great fun for the whole family.
-Depending on the location of the site, there are a wide range of different activities to enjoy, from hiking and rock climbing to spending the day at the beach and sitting around a campfire during the cool summer evenings.
-But if you’re looking at staying in a caravan park, and are looking to bring your children along with you, then there are some things you should be aware of when taking your family caravanning this summer.
+Caravan holidays can be great fun for the whole family, and they have been for the last 70 years.
+Depending on the location of the site, there is a wide range of different activities to enjoy, from hiking and rock climbing to spending the day at the beach and sitting around a campfire during the cool summer evenings.
+But if you’re looking at staying on caravan sites this summer, and are looking to bring your children along with you, then there are some things you should be aware of when taking your family caravanning this summer.

 How to Make Your Caravan Child-Friendly

-Caravan holidays provide families with the perfect opportunity to enjoy the great outdoors without breaking the bank financially, but with all of the creature comforts that a home provides.
+Caravan holidays have been popular for the last 70 years.
+Caravans provide families with the perfect opportunity to enjoy the great outdoors without breaking the bank financially, but with all of the creature comforts that a home provides.
 But just like elements throughout the home, there are some things that need to be child-proofed, so to speak.

 4 Tips for Keeping Your Caravan Safe When in Storage

-The winter period seems to last for a considerable amount of time, which is why it’s important that the caravan you have is stored appropriately for such a significant amount of time.
-The options are limited: at home or on a secured site.
+Caravan sites close during the winter, most of the time.
+But the winter period seems to last for a considerable amount of time, which is why it’s important that the caravan you have is stored appropriately for such a significant amount of time.
+The options are limited: at home or on a secure site.
 Here are some tips and things to consider when storing your caravan at either location:

 How to Prepare Your Caravan for Winter